EXCLUSIVE-First diesel cargo in six months arrives in Venezuela -sources

 U.S. blacklists oil traders, tankers for undermining Venezuela sanctions

-(Reporting by Mircely Guanipa in Maracay, Venezuela and Marianna Parraga in Mexico City; additional reporting by Luc Cohen in Caracas and Daphne Psaledakis in Washington; Editing by Lisa Shumaker)
+(Reporting by Mircely Guanipa in Maracay, Venezuela and Marianna Parraga in Mexico City; additional reporting by Luc Cohen in Caracas, Daphne Psaledakis in Washington and Can Sezer in Istanbul; Editing by Lisa Shumaker)

 ((marianna.parraga@thomsonreuters.com; +5255 5282 7159; Reuters Messaging: marianna.parraga@thomsonreuters.com))